Eleven

 Check our work

-All of this is implemented in the open — the encryption runs in plain, readable code on your device, not behind an API.
-If we've claimed something here that the code doesn't do, we want to know about it: security@elevenmessenger.com.
+All of this runs in the open — plain, readable code on your device, not hidden behind an API.
+It’s audited by the latest AI models too, including security review by Claude Fable.
+If something here doesn’t match what the code actually does, tell us: team@elevenmessenger.com.